Photobiomodulation in Physiotherapy

 With the ATP38 protocol, the patient achieved a strong recovery in 8 days, with resolution of pain, closure of the wound, fading of the bruises, and restoration of normal skin tone and texture.

-1. Leal-Junior, E. C. P., et al. (2015) "Effect of photobiomodulation therapy (PBMT) on exercise performance and markers of muscle damage: a systematic review and meta-analysis."
+1. Leal-Junior, E. C. P., et al. (2015) “Effect of photobiomodulation therapy (PBMT) on exercise performance and markers of muscle damage: a systematic review and meta-analysis.”
 Lasers in Medical Science, 30(2), 925–939.
-This meta-analysis demonstrates that PBM applied before or after exercise reduces muscle damage, enhances recovery, and improves performance, which is highly relevant to physiotherapy in sports and rehabilitation.
+PBM applied before or after exercise reduces muscle damage, enhances recovery, and improves performance.

-5. Stausholm, M. B., et al. (2019) "Efficacy of low-level laser therapy on pain and disability in knee osteoarthritis: systematic review and meta-analysis of randomized placebo-controlled trials."
+5. Stausholm, M. B., et al. (2019) “Efficacy of low-level laser therapy on pain and disability in knee osteoarthritis.”
 BMJ Open, 9(10), e031142.
-Found PBM reduces pain and improves function in patients with knee osteoarthritis, making it a strong adjunct in physiotherapy for degenerative joint disease.
+PBM reduces pain and improves function in patients with knee osteoarthritis.